andrepolischuk/typographic-numbers/README.md

 Type: `object`

-Locale for proper separator and point symbols.
+Options to pass locale for proper separator and point symbols.

 ## License